Quick Links

 Rationale

-Students work independently through the Lexia programme online but are supported by a key member of staff from the SEN department.
+Students work independently through the Lexia programme online but are supported by a one of our English Mentors, Mr Cause.
 These small group sessions focus on increasing individual reading age whilst developing key spelling skills using phonics and phonic blends.
-The Lexia programme has been specifically designed to assist those with specific learning needs, such as dyslexia, and therefore students are targeted based on their individual needs.
+The Lexia programme has been specifically designed to assist in developing students' phonological awareness and therefore students are targeted based on their individual needs.

 Assessments